Search results for “Transactions”: 106 items

 Is there a limit to Exness's zero-cut system?

-No, Exness’s Zero Cut system has no upper limit on the amount or limit on the number of times it can be triggered.
+No, Exness’s Zero Cut system has no upper limit based on amount and no limit on the number of times it can be triggered.
 Even if your losses become significant, your negative balance will be automatically reset.
-Even if you encounter multiple situations where Zero Cut is required in succession, the process is executed smoothly, so you can trade with peace of mind.
+Even if you encounter a series of situations requiring a Zero Cut, the process is executed smoothly, so you can trade with peace of mind.

 26.09.2023